Michelle Legge

 How much tax do you pay on crypto?

-Pro tip: Use a crypto tax calculator to figure out how much tax you owe.
+Pro tip: Skip the manual calculations and use a crypto tax calculator to figure out how much tax you owe.

 Which crypto transactions are subject to tax?